vigoo/vigoo.github.io/posts/2023-09-07-generating-a-rust-client-library-for-zio-http-endpoints.md

 private def updateState(f: State => State): Fx[Unit] = ZPure.update[State, State](f)
 ```

-For example we can use `updateState`  to manipulate the `stack` field of the state around an other computation - before running it, we add a schema to the stack, after that we remove it:
+For example we can use `updateState`  to manipulate the `stack` field of the state around another computation - before running it, we add a schema to the stack, after that we remove it:

 ```scala
 private def stacked[A, R](schema: Schema[A])(f: => Fx[R]): Fx[R] =